HarryKinchin/HarryKinchin/README.md

 - 👋 Hi, I’m @HarryKinchin
 - 🌱 I’m currently studying A level Computer Science, Maths, and Philosophy
-- 📫 How to reach me: facultatem.km@gmail.com
+- 📫 How to reach me: I'd rather you didn't
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am not fun

 <!---
 HarryKinchin/HarryKinchin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.